Watch: How to Choose a Guardian for Your Minor Children in California

 Step 5: Make It Legal

-After selecting your guardian, the next step is to formally nominate them in your estate plan.
-In California, this is typically done through your will or a nomination of guardian form.
+After selecting your guardian, the next step is to nominate them in your estate plan formally.
+In California, this is typically done through your will or a guardian nomination form.
 If you don’t make this designation, a court will decide who assumes guardianship—and that person may not reflect your preferences.

 Opelon LLP can help you draft legally sound guardianship documents that clearly state your wishes and comply with California Probate Code requirements.